Arthur Pentelow: Personal life

 Pentelow was married to Jacqueline, whom he had met when they were both studying acting.
 They had two sons - Nicholas and Simon.
 Their son Nick was one of the saxophone players for glam-rock band Wizzard.

+Death

+Pentelow died from a heart attack in 1991, at the age of 67, whilst driving from his family home in Birmingham to commence filming Emmerdale in Bradford and Leeds.
+He died in the ambulance on the way to hospital.